Squatting Russian diplomat sparks standoff in Australia

 The new laws, passed with bipartisan support, do not stop Russia from having a diplomatic footprint in Australia - only from building so close to parliament.

+An Australian government spokesman on Friday said Russia was seeking an injunction at the country's highest court, on the grounds that the move was unconstitutional.

-A Russian diplomat last week told AFP the embassy was "seeking legal advice", while Kremlin spokesman Dmitry Peskov said it was a demonstration of "Russophobic hysteria".
+Last week Kremlin spokesman Dmitry Peskov said it was a demonstration of "Russophobic hysteria".

 Russia's foreign ministry earlier this week released a list of 48 Australians who were banned from the country for propagating an "anti-Russian agenda".